-But what is a heat pump, and how do they work?
+But what's a heat pump, and how do they work?
 We break it down.

 A heat pump is an efficient way of heating and cooling your home, powered by electricity.
-It takes the heat from the air outside your home and moves it indoors.
+In fact, heat pumps can be up to 300% more efficient than electric baseboard heaters for heating your home.
+That's because they take the heat from the air outside your home and move it indoors.
 You might be thinking “but it’s cold out!
-The air from outside will only make my home colder.”
+The air from outside will only make my home colder”.
 Surprisingly, even at relatively low temperatures, there’s enough ambient heat in the outside air for your heat pump to work.
-If it does get too cold for your heat pump to work efficiently, a backup heating system will kick in, though it will decrease the efficiency significantly.
+If it does get too cold for your heat pump to work efficiently, a built-in backup heating system will kick in, though it will decrease the efficiency significantly.

 A significant underlying benefit of a heat pump is that they can also pump heat out of your home, just like an air conditioner, meaning they can maintain a comfortable temperature in your home year round.